Grain Bin Capacity Calculator Skip to main content

 • Hopper bottom geometry assumes a true cone with uniform sidewall angle

-• Roof clearance is sufficient to allow full peak formation above the eave line
+• Roof clearance limits peak formation above the eave line

 • No dockage, foreign material, or broken kernels affecting bulk density